Hercule Poirot (film series): A Haunting in Venice (2023)

 Now retired and living in self-imposed exile in Venice, Hercule Poirot reluctantly attends a séance in a decaying palazzo on Halloween night.
 When one of the guests is mysteriously murdered, Poirot is drawn into a chilling investigation that blurs the line between the supernatural and reality.
 Confronting eerie occurrences and deeply buried secrets, he must use his skills to separate fact from fiction.
 The third film in the series, it was released in theaters on September 15, 2023.

 Upon its release, the film received generally positive reviews from critics and was a modest box-office success, becoming the fifty-seventh highest-grossing film of 2023.

 Future

-In October 2024, executive producer James Prichard hinted at possible future installments, stating that much like A Haunting in Venice, future films could potentially break from the norm and add other elements besides the supernatural, also stating that Kenneth Branagh and Michael Green could reprise the roles as director and screenwriter respectively.
+In October 2024, executive producer James Prichard hinted at possible future installments, stating that much like A Haunting in Venice, future films could potentially break from the norm and add other elements besides the supernatural, also stating that Kenneth Branagh and Michael Green could reprise their roles as director and screenwriter respectively.

 That same month, 20th Century Studios boss Steve Asbell confirmed that other Agatha Christie stories will be adapted including And Then There Were None, The Witness for the Prosecution, and a Miss Marple film.

+In September 2026, Branagh stated that he is open to reprising the role and expressed interest in an adaptation of Hercule Poirot's Christmas.